 A Warrant Officers' and Sergeants' Mess will be maintained in each Battalion of the Regiment in accordance with Queen's Regulations.
 The Mess will be under the control of the RSM and will additionally be supervised by a Field Officer appointed by the Commanding Officer.
 The authority of the RSM or in his absence from station that of the next senior Warrant Officer, is paramount in the Sergeants' Mess.
 The Warrant Officers' and Sergeants' Mess is to produce Mess Rules which are to be agreed at a Mess Meeting.
 The Mess Rules are to follow the provisions of this Section of the Handbook in both letter and spirit.
-They will in addition detail the duties and responsibilities of the Mess Committee members and of the Mess staff.
-The efficient execution of these duties and responsibilities underpins many of the provisions set out above and elsewhere in this Handbook.
+They will in addition detail the duties and responsibilities underpins many of the provisions set out above and elsewhere in this Handbook.
 All Warrant Officers and Sergeants are Members of the Mess and are to be in possession of copies of the Mess Rules and this Handbook, with which they are to acquaint themselves.
 Mess members are to purchase Mess Dress at the earliest opportunity.
 A well-conducted and vibrant Warrant Officers' and Sergeants' Mess is invariably the back-bone of a happy and effective Battalion.
 It is the duty of all Mess members to ensure that high standards and an appropriate tone are maintained.
 All visitors to the Mess are welcomed with our traditional courtesy and hospitality.